FeridunTavsanli/FB-CPU/README.md

 # FB-CPU
-My group designed a FB-CPU RTL Design
+My group designed the RTL design of a basic CPU with 9 operations called FB-CPU.